“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 These are a combination of manual and electric wheelchairs, allowing users to switch between manual and electric modes as needed.

-The choice of wheelchair will depend on the user’s physical abilities, lifestyle, and preferences.
+The choice of a wheelchair will depend on the user’s physical abilities, lifestyle, and preferences.
 It’s essential to consult with a healthcare professional or mobility specialist to determine the most suitable wheelchair for the individual.

 What to Think About When Choosing a Wheelchair